-Total Hours Attempted Minimum Acceptable Cumulative GPA
+Total Hours Minimum Acceptable

+Attempted Cumulative GPA

 1-20 1.5

 21-30 1.7

 31-40 1.8

 41-50 1.9

 51 and over 2.0

 The first semester that a student's cumulative GPA falls below the minimum standard as indicated in the above chart, the student will be placed on academic warning for the next semester.
 If, after the semester of academic warning the student's cumulative GPA remains below the required standard, the student will then be placed on academic probation for the following semester.
-Students on academic probation may continue on probation, if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.
+Students on academic probation may continue on probation if they show academic progress by achieving at least a 2.0 GPA each semester, until the cumulative GPA reaches the minimum acceptable standard.
 However, students who are on probation will be placed on academic suspension for one semester (exclusive of the summer term) if they do not maintain a semester GPA of at least 2.0.
-The status of academic probation will be changed to good academic standing, when students have achieved the minimum acceptable GPA.
+The status of academic probation will be changed to good academic standing when students have achieved the minimum acceptable GPA.

 Students who are readmitted after academic suspension must maintain at least a semester GPA of 2.0 to be eligible to register for the next semester.
-Students returning from suspension, who do not maintain a semester GPA of 2.0 will be placed on academic dismissal for three semesters (exclusive of the summer term).
+Students who return from suspension, but do not maintain a semester GPA of 2.0 will be placed on academic dismissal for three semesters (exclusive of the summer term).
 Students who are dismissed must petition the Vice President for Academic Affairs to apply for readmission.
 In the letter of petition, students should state reasons they believe that they will show academic improvement if they are allowed to be readmitted.
 The Vice President for Academic Affairs will refer letters of petition to the Academic Progress Committee for its review and recommendation.

-Students who are on probation who are returning from suspension or dismissal are required to meet with the Coordinator of Academic Advisement for assistance with a plan for improving their academic performance.
+Students who are on probation or who are returning from suspension or dismissal are required to meet with the Coordinator of Academic Advisement for assistance with a plan for improving their academic performance.
 These students may be required to take a reduced course load.

 Students on dismissal are not eligible to register for courses at Atlanta Metropolitan College unless they write a letter to the Vice President for Academic Affairs to appeal the dismissal.
 The Vice President for Academic Affairs will refer appeal letters to the Academic Progress Committee.
 A letter of appeal should indicate factors that contributed to the student's prior low academic progress.
-The Office of Academic Affairs must receive all letters petitioning for admission of students who wish to return to Atlanta Metropolitan College after they have been dismissed no later than two working days prior to the first day of General Registration for the semester.
+Students who write letters of appeal must submit the letters to the Office of Academic Affairs no later than two working days prior to the first day of General registration for the semester.
 Once a student has been suspended, all financial aid will be denied.
 Students who are permitted to register are responsible for re-establishing their eligibility for financial aid.